-- Planning an academic program consistent with abilities and interests.
+- Discuss academic programs consistent with each student’s abilities and interests

-- An early alert system to address academic or personal problems within the first four weeks of the semester.
+- Provide an early alert system to address academic and/or personal concerns within the first four weeks of the semester

 Mulligan Physical Science Center